Strengthening isolation between sites in Chrome

 Google company announced about amplification in Chrome mode intersite isolation, which provides processing of pages from different sites in separate isolated processes.
 The site-level isolation mode allows you to protect the user from attacks that can be carried out through third-party blocks used on the site, such as iframe inserts, or to block data leakage through the embedding of legitimate blocks (for example, with requests to banking services, which may contain authenticated user) on malicious sites.

 When separating handlers in relation to a domain, each process contains data from only one site, which makes it difficult to carry out attacks aimed at intersite data capture.
 On desktop versions of Chrome division handlers in relation to a domain, not a tab, implemented since Chrome 67.
-In Chrome 77 a similar mode has been activated for the Android platform.
+In Chrome 77 a similar mode was activated for the platform Android.

 Strengthening isolation between sites in Chrome

-To reduce overhead, Android's site isolation mode is enabled only if the page is set to sign in with a password.
-Chrome remembers the fact of using a password and turns on protection for all further accesses to the site.
-Protection is also applied immediately to a select list of predefined sites that are popular among mobile device users.
-The selective activation method and added optimizations allowed us to keep the increase in memory consumption due to an increase in the number of running processes at an average level of 3-5%, instead of 10-13% observed when isolation was activated for all sites.
+To reduce overhead, site isolation mode is in Android Enabled only if a password is logged in to the page.
+Chrome remembers the password and enables protection for all subsequent visits to the site.
+Protection is also applied immediately to a select list of predefined sites popular among mobile users.
+The selective activation method and added optimizations have kept memory consumption due to the increased number of running processes to an average of 3-5%, compared to the 10-13% observed when isolation is enabled for all sites.

-In the desktop edition of Chrome, the above site isolation mode is now strengthened to counter attacks aimed at completely compromising the process with the content handler.
-Improved isolation mode will protect site data from two additional types of threats: data leaks as a result of third-party attacks, such as Specter, and leaks after a complete compromise of the handler process by successfully exploiting vulnerabilities that allow to gain control over the process, but not sufficient to bypass sandbox isolation.
-Chrome for Android will add this protection at a later date.
+In the desktop edition of Chrome, the aforementioned site isolation mode has now been strengthened to counter attacks aimed at completely compromising the content handler process.
+This enhanced isolation mode will protect site data from two additional types of threats: data leaks resulting from side-channel attacks such as Spectre, and leaks following complete compromise of the content handler process through successful exploitation of vulnerabilities that allow for process control but are not sufficient to bypass sandbox isolation.
+In Chrome, Android Similar protection will be added later.

 The essence of the method is that the control process remembers which site the worker process has access to and prohibits access to other sites, even if the attacker gains control over the process and tries to access the resources of another site.
 Restrictions cover resources related to authentication (saved passwords and cookies), data loaded directly over the network (filtered and bound to the current site HTML, XML, JSON, PDF and other file types), data in internal storage (localStorage), permissions (issued site allowing access to the microphone, etc.) and messages transmitted via the postMessage and BroadcastChannel APIs.
 All such resources are tagged to the source site and checked on the control process side to see if they can be pulled from the worker process.